Hey guys and welcome to my Food Blogger Pro review. I don’t often do reviews and only stand behind products I’ve tested

 The Tools section has got some printable checklists for SEO, social media, blog posts, etc. as well as my favorite tool, the course tracker, especially useful for more experienced bloggers (I’ll comment more on it in the established bloggers section below).

 The Deals section contains discounts and offers with other companies that Food Blogger Pro has secured for its members.
 There are a considerable amount of deals, some of which I really wish I had access to before as I had paid the full amount for some.

 The Community section is where all the forums live and you can go there and check out what everyone is talking about and what products people are using or recommending.
 I went through everything in the forums, gleaning anything that might be useful to me, but didn’t really participate.

 Personally, I prefer Facebook groups for this kind of thing.
-Having said that, the moderators were really on top of things in the forums and no question went unanswered, with moderators stepping in and providing correct answers and solutions.
+Having said that, the moderators were really on top of things in the forums and no questions went unanswered, with moderators stepping in and providing correct answers and solutions.

 In Facebook groups, it tends to be more of a mixed bag of answers and no indication as to which one is correct.

 The blog section has a lot of useful actionable tips.
 Before I joined Food Blogger Pro I already listened to the Food Blogger Pro Podcast on Spotify.
 It’s great for musing on when you go for a jog or are doing some repetitive work that doesn’t require much thought, and you’re free to jot down whatever nuggets turn up.

 Is it suitable for beginners?